A reader asks why his credit utilization increased after he made payments.

 You can learn your reporting dates from your card companies, or your credit reports, but each report may have a different date for the same card.
 The best method for managing your balances depends on your goals.

 If you have generous balances and low usage, you may not have to worry so much because there’s a nice big buffer between you and the danger zone (just above 55% of your maximum balance) where your score starts to suffer.
-If you make an unusually large purchase, think about making an extra payment right afterward to keep reported balances low.
+When you make a large purchase, think about making an extra payment right afterward to keep reported balances low.

 If you often see yourself coming close to your limits, try splitting your regular monthly payment in half and paying twice as often.
 If you have lots of regular expenditures around the same time every month, you can make a larger payment then and a smaller one, two weeks later.